 *The Tudor period in England was marked by the transition from Middle Ages to the Early Modern period.
 Historians suggest that the Medieval Period ended around c.1485.

 This was a time when conventional weapons such as swords, axes, and bows were still in use but were increasingly being replaced by more modern gunpowder weapons.
 Therefore, the cache of weaponry used by the English troops during the Tudor era often included both types of weapons.

-The conventional weapons used during the early Tudor period included longbow, dagger, battle axe, a variety of swords, caltrop, billhooks, lanes, poleaxes and spears.
-Gunpowder weapons which were increasingly being used in the later Tudor period included muskets, matchlock, flintlock and canons.
+The conventional weapons used during the early Tudor period included longbow, dagger, battle axe, a variety of swords, caltrop, billhooks, lanes, poleaxes, and spears.
+Gunpowder weapons that were increasingly being used in the later Tudor period included muskets, matchlock, flintlock, and canons.

 A wide variety of conventional weapons were used by the Tudor troops on the battlefield.
-Among these were number of long weapons which were aimed at countering the cavalry of the enemies armies.
-Weapons used to this purpose included the bill and billhook, both of which were long poles topped with sharp blades which could effectively kill both a horse and a rider at a distance.
+Among these were a number of long weapons which were aimed at countering the cavalry of the enemy’s armies.
+Weapons used for this purpose included the bill and billhook, both of which were long poles topped with sharp blades which could effectively kill both a horse and a rider at a distance.

-The halberd was a long weapon topped with sharp double-edge axe which was particularly effective in infantry combat.
+The halberd was a long weapon topped with a sharp double-edged axe which was particularly effective in infantry combat.
 Pikes measuring up to 20 feet in length and poleaxes were also used to attack enemy cavalry on the battlefield.
-On rare cases, English troops during the Tudor era also made use of spears which were primarily meant as close-combat weapons.
+In rare cases, English troops during the Tudor era also made use of spears which were primarily meant as close-combat weapons.